gnaprs/scviz/docs/index.md

 Check out the [quickstart](tutorials/quickstart.md) guide.
 For more detailed examples, check out the [Tutorials](tutorials/index.md).

-- **[Developer Notes](dev/contributing.md)** – Guidelines for contributing, testing, and extending scviz.
+- **[Developer Notes](dev/contributing.md)** – Guidelines for contributing, testing, and extending scpviz.

 ---

-🧪 *scviz is developed for research in single-cell and spatial proteomics, supporting reproducible and scalable analysis.*
+🧪 *scpviz is developed for research in single-cell and spatial proteomics, supporting reproducible and scalable analysis.*